CSULA-EE-5450/module-1-summative-zuluetabby/README.md

 ## Battleship Game w/ KIVY

 This is a Battleship game written in python using the [Kivy](https://kivy.org/#home) library.
+Run the GUI file.

 ## Rules of Battleship
 1. Start the game with a friend and provide your usernames.
 After entering both names, click 'Start' and you will be